otiagoluz/omni-church/README.md

 # omni-church

-Project about member managemnt of churches.
+Project about member management of churches.

 Technology: Typescript, Express, Sequelize and MySQL

-For use the project should create a '.env' whith:
+For use the project should create a '.env' with:
 DB_NAME,
 DB_USER
 and DB_PASSWORD of your MySQL DB.